A vivarium is a true naturalistic slice of life.

-Sure, the more DIY-centered people might like to up-cycle an old fish tank or glass cabinet (I love seeing transformed Ikea cabinets on Instagram!) but realistically most are going to buy a manufactured vivarium.
+Sure, the more DIY-centered people might like to up-cycle an old glass cabinet or fish tank into a terrarium (I love seeing transformed Ikea cabinets on Instagram!) but realistically most are going to buy a manufactured vivarium.

 And there’s plenty to choose from.

-With smaller terrariums, using perfect watering you can get away without a drainage layer.
-But, in larger vivariums they’re absolutely essential.
+With smaller terrariums – using perfect watering – you can get away without a drainage layer.
+But, in larger vivariums drainage becomes absolutely essential.